Gin-Quin/xml-artist/README.md

 - `findAll` : return an array of nodes instead of the first one.
 - `findChild` : do not search recursively, only amongst direct children.
 Return the first result.
 - `findAllChild` : Return all the result amongst direct children only.
+- `findParent` : Return the first matching parent.
+- `findAllParents` : Return an array of all matching parents (closer parents first).

 Every string passed to these functions will be transformed into regular expressions with this very simple rule : all `*` characters will be treated as `.*`